Containers on Polaris

 -

-Clean up Apptainer cache,
+Clean up the Apptainer cache,

 ~/.apptainer/cache

 , and set the Apptainer tmp and cache directories as below.
-If your home directory is full and if you are building your container on a compute node, then set the tmpdir and cachedir to local scratch -
+If your home directory is full and if you are building your container on a compute node, then set the tmpdir and cachedir to local scratch:

 pwd